prasser/swtbrowser/README.md

 Being in need of a quick solution to these problems and only wanting to display simple HTML pages, I looked around for alternative browser widgets for Java.
 There are quite a few solutions for the Swing toolkit, but using them was not an option, as it is not possible to embed Swing or AWT components into SWT applications while delivering a good user experience.
-As a consequence, I developed this browser widget, which is able to display simple HTML pages in SWT application.
+As a consequence, I developed this browser widget, which is able to display simple HTML pages in SWT applications.
 The widget integrates seamlessly with the other components of a platform, by using the same styles, colors and fonts.